Opening Krylov space to access all-time dynamics via dynamical symmetries

 {\it Discussion -- } In this work, we have developed a technique for solving the dynamics of quantum many-body systems based on truncating the Krylov chain.
 Instead of naively truncating the chain, we introduce an open boundary condition that reflects the spreading of non-local operators into a bath and encodes continuity of the Krylov wave function's derivative.
 This boundary condition avoids retarded interactions and knowledge of the fine structure of the bath, but in order to do so assumes some smoothness of the Krylov representation of the operator.
 The latter is the main limitation of the method.
-Combined with Pauli strings approach \cite{loizeau2024, Angrisani2025, Dehaene2003}, this method represents an effective numerical technique to study the Liouvillian spectrum of infinite closed quantum systems.
+Combined with Pauli strings approach \cite{paulistrings1, Angrisani2025, Dehaene2003}, this method represents an effective numerical technique to study the Liouvillian spectrum of infinite closed quantum systems.

 In chaotic models, the effectiveness of the method is closely tied to the operator growth hypothesis \cite{Parker2019}.
-Indeed, chaotic models have linearly growing Lanczos coefficients, which ensure the validity of our boundary solution (smoothness of the $b_n$) and also force all the dynamical symmetries to decay fast.
+Indeed, chaotic models have linearly growing Lanczos coefficients, which ensure the validity of our boundary solution (smoothness of the $b_n$) and also force all the dynamical symmetries to decay fast in time.
 In other models, our method makes it clear how to compute short and long-time dynamics using the spectrum of the Liouvillian.
 This method might be useful in computing short and long lived dynamics in many-body systems, and thus settling one the long-standing open problems in atomic and condensed matter physics.
-In future work we plan to generalize and apply the method to other pseudolocal dynamical symmetries, such as semilocal ones \cite{LenartFolded1,Semilocal2,Semilocal1} and the pseudolocal ones from scars \cite{Buca2023,Moudgalya2018,PhysRevB.101.165139,HoshoScars}.
+In future work we plan to generalize and apply the method to quantum circuits \cite{Claeys} (where the Liouvillian is an upper Hessenberg matrix), other pseudolocal dynamical symmetries, such as semilocal ones \cite{LenartFolded1,Semilocal2,Semilocal1} and the pseudolocal ones from scars \cite{Buca2023,Moudgalya2018,PhysRevB.101.165139,HoshoScars}.
+We also expect that the method could be advantageous in the simulation of NMR experiments where one needs to compute the Fourier transform of $\tr (Z_{tot}(t)Z_{tot}(0))$ \cite{Seetharam2023}.
+Indeed, extracting the dynamical symmetries solves the problem without having to time-evolve the system.